DanielMartensson/Deeplearning2C/ReadMe.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/pictures/Eval.png)

-Applied onto a Samsung Galaxy S3 from 2012.
-I have also tested it onto a Samsung Galaxy S5 Neo from 2015.
+Applied onto a Samsung Galaxy S3 from 2012 with Android 4.4.4.
+I have also tested it onto a Samsung Galaxy S5 Neo from 2015 with Android 6.0.1.
 Both working to start.
-But the S3 phone have issues for pop-up dialogs and the S5 phone have issues when using the File IO from Google Commons.
-I will contact GluonHQ and ask for a solution.
-But for desktop use, it works perfect.
-I have not tested this application onto a modern phone with Android 9.
-Only Android 4.4 respective Android 6.0.
+But the S3 phone have issues for pop-up dialogs.
+The application shut down when a pop-up appear, but the Samsung S5 Neo works to train a neural network with and generate C-code.

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/pictures/Samsung%20S3.jpeg)